Frequently Asked Questions

 What is MossMug?

-MossMug is a cozy walking companion.
+MossMug is a cozy home for your walks.
 You tap one button when you walk, and MossMug helps you remember your walks, celebrate milestones, and optionally share encouragement with friends or circles.

 What counts as a walk?